vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 ## Design Decisions
 To prioritize simplicity and emphasize data structure itself, several design decisions were made:
 - Resembling the behavior of `std::vector` to provide familiarity for users.
+- Doubling the capacity whenever reallocation occurs.
+- Implementing only regular and const iterators (no reverse).
 - Restricting the implementation to the `int` data type to avoid the use of templates.
+- Omitting cases where the container (object itself) is created on the heap.
 - Excluding move semantics to keep the focus on fundamental mechanics.
 - Relying on manual memory management without using smart pointers.
-- Omitting cases where the container (object itself) is created on the heap.
-- Doubling the capacity whenever reallocation occurs.
-- Implementing only regular and const iterators (no reverse versions).
 - Avoiding any exception handling, thus certain range validations.
 - Omitting certain possible optimizations to the container.